 - Man was originally created in the image of God.
 He sinned by disobeying God; thus, he was alienated from his Creator.
 That historic fall brought all mankind under divine condemnation.

 - After the fall, man’s nature is radically corrupted, and he is thus totally unable to please God.
-Every man is in need of reconciliation to God by the redemption through the blood of Jesus Christ and the regeneration and renewal by the Holy Spirit.
+Every man is in need of God’s forgiveness and reconciliation to Him by the redemption through the blood of Jesus Christ and the regeneration and renewal by the Holy Spirit.

 - The salvation of man is wholly a work of God’s free grace and is not the work, in whole or in part, of human works or goodness or religious ceremony.
 God imputes His righteousness to those who, in their earthly lifetime, put their faith in Christ alone for their salvation, and thereby justified them in His sight.